OuhscBbmc/redcap-migration/migration-to-new-server.md

   (At OU, a research group is responsible for REDCap, and IT helps with the stack underneath.)

 * !!
-Please think about the security & authentication involved and the vulnerable transitions between (a) your existing server,
+Please consider the security & authentication involved and the vulnerable transitions between (a) your existing server,
   (b) the stub database on the new instance, and
   (c) the migrated database on the new instance.

-* All Universities have different environments.
+* All institutions have different environments.
   Please review your migration plan with your campus's security team beforehand.
   For instance,
-  it would be very bad to migrate a database full of PHI to a web server that hadn't been secured first.
+  it would be very bad to migrate a database full of PHI that's connected to a web server that hadn't been secured first.

 * We'll cover migrating from a local server to another local server.
   See Greg & MGB's later presentation on unique challenges of migrating to Azure.